sstadt/d20-character-tracker/README.md

  - abstract more heavy controller functionality to services
  - up/down keys to navigate to previously sent chat messages
  - GM clear game log in settingsMenu

+### Need more research

+ - waterline isn't behaving as expected when querying against dates
+ - ... need to figure out a TTL solution that will not infringe upon registration while expiring reset tokens after 24 hours

 ### Setup